 Relapse prevention can be particularly difficult during the summer months when we may feel more relaxed and less rigid about our behavior and routines.
 It is tempting to let your hair down over the summer, but remember preventing relapse requires your constant attention!

 Summer is the famous season for backyard bar-b-ques and parties.
 Often these celebrations include tempting substances.
-Part of relapse prevention is learning to avoid the temptation all together.
-Remember, preventing a relapse and taking care of yourself should be your first priority, so remain true to yourself and learn to say “No, Thanks.”
+Part of relapse prevention is learning to avoid the temptation altogether.
+Remember, preventing relapse and taking care of yourself should be your first priority, so remain true to yourself and learn to say “No, thanks.”
 If you can’t avoid a situation with drugs or alcohol, bring a sober friend, a sober snack or a specialty non-alcoholic drink.
 You can be the life of the party without the substances.

 Relapse Prevention Strategies: Sober Activities for the Summer